kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 For an explanation of parameter uncertainties, see section :ref:`standard_errors`.

-The advantages of this method:
+The advantages of this function:

   * You need only to worry about a model function
   * No need to create a *Fitter* object first